Wan-day/libft/README.md

 ## Resources

-For the creating and writing of the functions I have use the man pages to see how to real functions operate and their prototypes.
+For the creating and writing of the functions I have used the man pages to see how to real functions operate and their prototypes.
 Additionally the AI was used as an assistant when debugging the functions when I was stuck.